jd-r/C-Basic/README.md

 It is a high-level, interpreted and statically-typed language written in Python3 with [PLY](https://www.dabeaz.com/ply/).
 It was designed for a compilers course at Tecnologico de Monterrey.

 It supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, loops, proper order of operations, and recursion.
-But it also supports more complex things like multidimensional arrays; expressions inside array parameters: `arr1[2+var1][2][2]` e exponentiation `x**y` and modules `x%10`
+But it also supports more complex things like multidimensional arrays; expressions inside array parameters: `arr1[2+var1][2][2]` exponentiation `x**y` and modules `x%10`

 ## Demo
 The code can be found in [repl.it](https://repl.it/@j_diegodiego/C-Basic), where you click the "Run" button and then enter the name of a program to compile and run it.